cuadra8998/Asus-Vivobook-14-X413JA-Opencore/README.md

 - SD Card Reader (Working with RealtekCardReader kext)
 ----------------------------------------------------------------------------------------
 What's Not Working
-- Sleep (Due to TPM not being able to be disabled in BIOS (blame ASUS)
+- Sleep (macOS issue)
 - HDMI Port (Not Supported)
-- Camera (Camera doesn't seem to work even though everything was configured properly
+- Camera (Camera doesn't work and shows a black screen when initialized)
 ----------------------------------------------------------------------------------------
 Notes:
 - Sleep: Sleep is completely broken as of for now.
 I'm working on a fix but doesn't look promissing.
 (Will keep you guys updated)
 - TouchPad: Make sure to disable the Force Click & Haptic Feedback option in System Preferences so that your touchpad works properly
-- Noticed your other PCI-e Slot isn't working or you get a waiting for root device on boot?: Since my machine has a Unsupported NVMe Device in my PCIe slot, I had to make a SSDT Patch to disable my PCI-e Port.
-Easy fix though.
-Make sure to either delete or disable SSDT-SSDx in the ACPI Folder.
 - NOTE: This model has CFG-Lock enabled in the BIOS.
 You would have to disable CFG-Lock before proceeding with the Install.
 Also note since ASUS doesn't provide a full BIOS Image on their website, you will have to make a BIOS Dump instead using Intel FPTw/ Intel Flash Programming Tool.
 This will give you native CPU-PM.
 Instead you can enable Kernel -> Quirks -> AppleCpuPmCfgLock and Kernel -> Quirks -> AppleXcpmCfgLock
 - Wi-Fi & Bluetooth: If you still have a Intel Wi-Fi Card, Make sure to delete any BCM related kexts and install AirportItlwm or itlwm.
-Currently Bluetooth on Ventura is wonky so don't expect much of IntelBluetooth working.
+Currently Bluetooth on any non Broadcom chipset is wonky so don't expect much.

 That's it have fun!